How to Help Her Get that Orgasm

 The first thing you need to know is that every woman is different.
 There are some women that like to try new things, and there are others that don’t like to leave their comfort zone.

 Basically, a smooth, gentle approach is just as valid as a more intense one depending on the case.
 There two kinds of approaches:

 - Direct: Putting pressure directly on the gland.

 - Indirect: Playing around and massaging different areas of the body.

-What we recommend most is combining both of them.
-Both a woman and her partner should know and explore her body because that’s the only way of figuring out which techniques, positions and intensity level works best.
+We recommend you try combining both of them.
+Both a woman and her partner should know and explore her body.
+That’s the only way of figuring out which techniques, positions, and levels of intensity work best.

-A lot of people are scared to play around using an indirect approach, but they aren’t aware that the brain is also considered a sexual organ.
+A lot of people are scared to play around with an indirect approach, but they aren’t aware that the brain is also considered a sexual organ.